Dobbins Inn, in the heart of the historic town of Carrickfergus

 These restorations which were completed by a team of local tradesmen and advisors, involved the removal of the original plaster from the front of the building with the entrance half of the building restored to an original castle facade while the other half was restored to the original 15th century town house look.

 The works which took 18 months to complete also included the full replacement of the hotel roof and all of hotels windows to a more traditional finish.
 Restoration work on the hotel’s two open fires was also completed to allow them to roar again through the winter months.

-The works process uncovered stonework and wooden beams from the 14th and 15th centuries which drew both local and national attention from archaeologists and historians as well as capturing the imagination of the general public in Carrickfergus and beyond.
+The works process uncovered stonework and wooden beams from the 15th century which drew both local and national attention from archaeologists and historians as well as capturing the imagination of the general public in Carrickfergus and beyond.
 These discoveries and developments, add a new chapter to the hotel’s already fascinating and unique story.